mohanvive/siddhi-guides/alerts-static-threshold/README.md

 	    java -jar logservice-1.0.0.jar

 6. Invoke the apiRequest service with the following cURL request for more than 10 times within a minute time period.
+Please make sure to change the `userEmail` property value to an email address that you could use to test the email alerting purposes.

-        curl -v -X POST -d '{ "event": { "apiName": "order-mgt-v1", "version": "1.0.0", "tier": "silver", "user":"mohan", "userEmail":"mohan@wso2.com"}}' "http://localhost:8006/apiRequest" -H "Content-Type:application/json"
+        curl -v -X POST -d '{ "event": { "apiName": "order-mgt-v1", "version": "1.0.0", "tier": "silver", "user":"mohan", "userEmail":"example@wso2.com"}}' "http://localhost:8006/apiRequest" -H "Content-Type:application/json"

-**@mohan dont have mohan@wso2.com email id and some other for the example**

 7. You can see the output log in the console.
 Here, you will be able to see the alert log printed as shown below.